SheenC/CourseRegistrationProject/README.md

-# Getting Started with Create React App
+# Course Registration Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is developed using React and Javascript as frontend, NodeJS and Express as backend, MongoDB as database.

-## Available Scripts
+## Scripts

 In the project directory, you can run: